inspec/inspec/docs-chef-io/content/inspec/audit_log.md

 ## More information

-For details of the audit log format and implementation, refer to the (Train documentation)[https://github.com/inspec/train/blob/main/docs/audit_log.md].
+For details of the audit log format and implementation, refer to the [Train documentation](https://github.com/inspec/train/blob/main/docs/audit_log.md).